The only Bible app with synonym-mapped highlighting

 Which translations are included?

-Nine: KJV, NKJV, ASV, BSB (Berean Standard), YLT (Young's Literal), Darby, BBE (Bible in Basic English), NHEB (New Heart English Bible), and LEB (Lexham English Bible).
+Nine: KJV, ASV, WEB (World English Bible), BSB (Berean Standard), NHEB (New Heart English Bible), YLT (Young's Literal), BBE (Bible in Basic English), Darby, and RNKJV (Restored Name KJV).
 All public domain or freely licensed.
 No subscription or in-app purchase to unlock more.

 Is there an Android version?